Rating Breakdown

 Editorial independence notice: Boozemakers maintains full editorial independence.
 We purchase all products at retail and are never compensated for our reviews.
 Affiliate links may earn us a commission at no extra cost to you.

-Don Julio 1942 is the Blanton's of tequila—a bottle whose cultural significance has eclipsed its liquid merits.
+Don Julio 1942 is the Blanton's of tequila — a bottle whose cultural significance has eclipsed its liquid merits.
 It adorns nightclub VIP tables from Miami to Monaco, appears in more rap lyrics than any spirit this side of Hennessy, and has become the universal signifier of "I'm ordering the expensive one."
 But when you strip away the prestige and pour it into a blind tasting, something interesting happens: the emperor's wardrobe starts looking thin.

 The nose is pleasant enough: sweet caramel, butterscotch, and hints of oak and vanilla create an approachable, dessert-forward aroma.
 But where's the agave?
 Where's the herbal complexity, the mineral character, the peppery bite that defines great tequila?
 It's been smoothed away, rounded off, engineered for mass appeal rather than authentic expression.

 On the palate, 1942 delivers agave-sweet notes with oak, vanilla, caramel, and herbal accents.
-There's a cake batter quality—dense, sweet, and rich—that the uninitiated find immediately appealing.
+There's a cake batter quality — dense, sweet, and rich — that the uninitiated find immediately appealing.
 The mouthfeel is smooth to the point of suspicion; at 80 proof, an añejo this agreeable raises questions about what's been added to achieve such frictionless drinkability.

 The finish is sweet with herbal and saccharine bitter notes that fade quickly.
-For a tequila aged 2.5 years in American white oak barrels, the finish is surprisingly short—a telltale sign that the flavor profile may be more constructed than matured.
+For a tequila aged 2.5 years in American white oak barrels, the finish is surprisingly short — a telltale sign that the flavor profile may be more constructed than matured.

-At $160, Don Julio 1942 faces an impossible mathematical problem: Siete Leguas, Fortaleza, Tapatio, and El Tesoro all produce anejos of equal or superior quality at a fraction of the price.
-The premium you're paying is for the brand, the tall bottle, and the social currency it provides—not the liquid.
+At $160, Don Julio 1942 faces an impossible mathematical problem: Siete Leguas, Fortaleza, Tapatio, and El Tesoro all produce añejos of equal or superior quality at a fraction of the price.
+The score reflects what's in the bottle — competent, smooth, accessible — not the cultural premium being charged.
+1942 is a gateway that I hope people graduate from.
+The world of additive-free, traditionally produced tequila is infinitely more rewarding, and your palate deserves the real thing.

 At $160, the competition is brutal.
 Tears of Llorona ($280) is the only ultra-premium tequila that justifies the splurge with genuine complexity.
 For a fraction of the price, El Tesoro Reposado ($45) offers more authentic agave character with barrel influence, and Fortaleza Blanco ($45) delivers the purest expression of what great tequila actually tastes like.
 If you're ordering 1942 at the club, nobody's judging.
 If you're buying it for home, your money deserves a better education.